Care for adults and older people

 Urgent and emergency care

 Urgent and emergency care covers the services you need when you are ill and need to be seen by a doctor or nurse straight away.
 Urgent care relates to less serious health problems, like a cut or sprain that can be treated by services such as a Walk-in Centre or Urgent Care Centre.
 Emergency care is when you have a life threatening accident or illness and you have to be treated in a major hospital.
-You can read about our plans to improve urgent and emergency care in this section.

 Planned care or elective care

 Planned care or elective care is the name we give to those health services and treatments which are not carried out in an emergency, often those which patients are referred to by their GP.
 We want to make sure everyone has equal access to this kind of care, regardless of where you live in Lambeth.
 We also want to help people receiving care to get better more quickly and stay healthy for longer.
-This section explains how we plan to make these improvements to elective care.

 Health services for older people